 Why not buy one of these authentic New Zealand Souvenir Carvings?
 They are suitable for anniversaries, birthdays, weddings, corporate gifts and many other occasions.
 Click the 'gift wrapping' button and we will gift wrap one of these precious works of art for you and include a wonderful gift card.
 We can then send it directly to the recipient.
 The gifts on this page would be our most sought after and have proved the most popular here in our store.

 Mike Carlton is of Ngati Whakaue descent.
 These artworks are a contemporary representation of Te Matau a Maui.
 The below are laser carved engravings.
 Crafted from

 New Zealand Kauri and embellished with Paua shell.
-Each of the below Maori carvings is in a thick wooden frame (3cm) with a glass front making it look spectacular.
+Each of the below Maori carvings is in a thick wooden frame (3cm) with a perspex front.
 We go to extra lengths to ensure it arrives safely while being delivered anywhere in the world.

 The kiwi is a flightless nocturnal bird which is native to New Zealand.